 - Back up your hard drive-Create recovery discs or a recovery USB flash drive to back up your hard drive.
-See Backing up, restoring, and recovering on page 57. - Access HP Support Assistant app-For quick online support, open the HP Support Assistant app (select products only).
+See Backing up, restoring, and recovering on page 64. - Access HP Support Assistant app-For quick online support, open the HP Support Assistant app (select products only).
 HP Support Assistant optimizes computer performance and resolves problems using the latest software updates, diagnostic tools, and guided assistance.
-Type support in the taskbar search box, and then select HP Support Assistant.
-Then select Support.
+Select the Search icon in the taskbar, type support in the search box, and then select HP Support Assistant.